kurapica/PLoop/README.md

 		-- The constructor should create table itself function Position(x, y)
-			return { x = x or 0, y = y or 0 }
+			-- Don't forget use the struct type to validate the return value -- It may be looks strange, but remember, the Position here is the struct type not the function return Position { x = x or 0, y = y or 0 }
 		end
 	endstruct "Position"

-	-- Validate won't go through the constructor pos = Position {x = 111}
+	-- Use struct type as validator won't go through the constructor pos = Position {x = 111}

 	-- Output : 111	-	nil